 • Case story: Ali - Uganda

-It was just like any other day for nine year old Ali, with not a care in the world the chores all done and time to explore and play in the fields around the village.
+For nine year old Ali, it was a normal day.
+Not a care in the world, chores done and time to explore and play in the fields around the village.

-Casting an eye around all appeared all so familiar, mum and sisters attending to various tasks around the families mud hut.
-Dad out in the fields and the various villagers following their varied routines.
+All around life appeared familiar & safe, mum and sisters undertaking tasks around home (e mud hut).
+Dad in the fields and the other the various villagers following their routines.

-The peace remained short lived as the air soon became filled with the sounds of shouting and screaming.
-Confused and disorientated Ali looked up to see the strangers streaming across the fields towards his home then hacking down his dad and anyone standing in their way.
+This peace was short lived with the air filling with sounds of shouting and screaming.
+Confused and disorientated Ali looked up to see the strangers streaming across the fields towards his home watching as they brutually killed his dad and everyone else in the way.

-It seemed an age as he watched frozen with disbelief in the long grass witnessing the rape of his sisters and mother then finally the burning and massacre of not just his entire family but all those remaining in the village on that day.
+Time stopped as he watched frozen with disbelief in the long grass, then witnessing the rape of his sisters and mother and finally the burning and massacre not just of his entire family but all those living in the village.

-Ali was abducted and destined to become a child solider by the same people who brutally murdered his parents, sisters and villagers.
-He was starved, beaten and brutalised but managed to escape.
-Some might say Ali was lucky, whereas others have been less fortunate in a region where ongoing civil conflict spans decades.
+Starved, beaten and brutalised he managed to escape.
+Some might say Ali was lucky, when others have been less fortunate in a region where ongoing civil conflict spans decades.

 What would you do?
 Where would you go?

 This is a true story.
-"African Schools on Line" when aiding the development of a schools program in Ali's region were acquainted with his story, which as a consequence has enabled additional training for children's workers plus access to new Trauma counselling services for the many Ali's in regions where such services have never been available.
+"African Schools on Line" is aiding the development of a schools program in Ali's region and as a consequence have enabled additional training for children's workers including Trauma counselling for the many Ali's where such services have never been available.
 Providing hope and a future.......

 • Case story: Mimoza - Albania

-Blind from birth Mimoza remains an inspirational and amazing lady.
-Undertaking the 3500 mile round journey from Albania to Sussex, Mimoza appeared at our door seeking assistance to develop her vision.
+Blind from birth Mimoza is an inspirational and amazing lady.
+Mimoza undertook a 3500 mile journey from Albania to Sussex to appeal personally for support to aid her vision. .

-The "School of Light" a school for blind children and adults was her dream, in a country where disability equated to shame and disadvantage.
+The vision being to create The "School of Light" a school for blind children and adults in a country where disability equated to shame and disadvantage.
 It took a while but thanks to sponsorship from British Airways and Freedom Scientific donating their Jaws software the "School of Light" became a reality.

 • Computers for Charities offers an Open door